Accurate Estimation of Mutual Information in High Dimensional Data: Results

 Figure \ref{fig:high_dim_infinite_main} shows that, in the linear replication setup, $I_{\rm CCA}$ accurately recovers the true MI when $k_Z\ge K_Z$.
-In the nonlinear case, the CCA-based approach breaks down: as the number of detected canonical pairs $k_Z$ increases, the method approximates nonlinear dependencies with an ever larger set of linear projections, inflating the MI estimate with no obvious upper bound.
+In the nonlinear case, the CCA approach breaks down: as the number of detected canonical pairs $k_Z$ increases, the method approximates nonlinear dependencies with an ever larger set of linear projections, inflating the MI estimate with no upper bound.
 In contrast, neural estimators (InfoNCE, SMILE, and their VSIB variants) recover the ground truth MI when applied directly to the full $K=500$-dimensional spaces (up to InfoNCE's saturation).
 Performance even surpasses the low-dimensional case, Fig.~\ref{fig:low_dim_infinite_main}, because non-invertible, saturated softplus regions in one random embedding can be inverted in others, allowing reconstruction of the full latent manifold.

-These results highlight two points.
-First, neural estimators may work well in high-dimensional nonlinear settings, where traditional estimators break down \cite{holmes2019estimation} (See SI Fig.~\ref{si_fig:KSG_examples}).
-Second, matching the estimator to the statistical structure of the data (e.g., using $I_{\rm CCA}$ for high-dimensional linear correlations) may result in statistically and computationally more efficient estimation (e.g., linear approaches can recover MI with far fewer samples \cite{abdelaleem2024simultaneous}).
+This highlights two points.
+First, neural estimators may work well in high-dimensional nonlinear settings, where traditional approaches fail \citep{holmes2019estimation} (Appx.~Fig.~\ref{si_fig:KSG_examples}).
+Second, matching the estimator to the structure of the data (e.g., using $I_{\rm CCA}$ for linear correlations) may result in more computationally and data-efficient estimation \citep{abdelaleem2024simultaneous}.